manjunathdp/Leetcode150/README.md

-# LeetCode Top 150 Interview Questions
+# LeetCode Top 150 Interview Questions.

 This repository contains solutions to the **Top 150 Interview Questions** on LeetCode.
 The aim is to help others and myself practice and understand essential coding problems commonly asked in technical interviews.